 Key PlanEnergi activities:

 In WP2 concerning assessment of combinations of energy sources and sinks, PlanEnergi is responsible of the evaluation of centralized and diffused storages.
-Here 3 different possible options will be studied, taking into account their advantages and disadvantages:
+Here 3 different possible options are studied, taking into account their advantages and disadvantages:

 - Centralized “daily” water storages